OICR/PGMLab/README.md

- --posterior-probability-file=<file> File path to where you would like the posterior probabiliies to be written --number-of-states=<int>  Number of states for each node (default is 2) --em-max-iterations=<int> Maximum number of iterations in the EM algorithm - used in learning (default is 4000) --training-samples=<int>  Number of training samples used in expectation mimization - used in learning step(default 400) --log-likelihood-change-limit=<double> Stopping criteria: change in the ML - used in learning (default 1e-5) --parameters-change-limit=<double> Stopping criteria: change in the parameters - used in learning (default 1e-3) --logging-on              Set this flag if you would like the learning step to print out the status into a log file (this file will have the same name as the estimate parameters file with .log appended to the end)
+ --posterior-probability-file=<file> File path to where you would like the posterior probabiliies to be written --number-of-states=<int>  Number of states for each node (default is 2) --em-max-iterations=<int> Maximum number of iterations in the EM algorithm - used in learning (default is 4000) --log-likelihood-change-limit=<double> Stopping criteria: change in the ML - used in learning (default 1e-5) --parameters-change-limit=<double> Stopping criteria: change in the parameters - used in learning (default 1e-3) --logging-on              Set this flag if you would like the learning step to print out the status into a log file (this file will have the same name as the estimate parameters file with .log appended to the end)